FakePlasticLadiesMan217/SPEL-Simplified-English-Language-/README.md

 > Original: *"The information provided by the system is outdated."*
 > SPEL: *"Th info prvd by th syst is outdtd."*

+This kind of abbreviation typically achieves a **25–30% reduction in character count**, even when avoiding number or symbol substitutions — making it ideal for clean, human-readable compression.

 ---

 ## ✨ Goals